zhangtai/historay/README.md

 # Historay

-A popup to show history related to current active tab.
+A Firefox extension to show history related to the current view tab, by hostname or(and) path

 > [!NOTE]
 > This extension is inspired by MDN's official example: [history-deleter].